averyrobinson98/minimal-portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/averyrobinson98/course_performance_dashboard)<br>
 A project completed with an internal UCLA client for Stats 141SL —— Statistical Consulting:<br>

 **Description:** An interactive R Shiny Dashboard to aid UCLA students in making future course decisions.
-The user can view suggested class recommendations based on the user’s previous courses taken, grades, major, and major department; they may also see grade distributions in a future course for students who also received the same grade in the same class as the user’s original input.
-Course descriptions and prerequisites are also listed, if available, and finally, an R-squared value is shown to provide the student an idea of the importance in course 1 grades in explaining and predicting course 2 grades.
+A student can view suggested class recommendations based on previous courses taken, grades, major, and major department; a student may also view grade distributions in future courses for other students who received the same grade in the same class as the student’s original input.
+Course descriptions and prerequisites are listed, if available, and finally, an R-squared value is shown to provide an idea of the importance in course 1 grades in explaining and predicting course 2 grades.

 <center><img src="images/course_performance.png"/></center>